 - This type of application is considered a non-binding application, meaning that students admitted via Early Action are not obligated to attend the university if they are accepted.

 In other words, Early Action indicates that you are interested in a school, and the categorization simply helps you narrow down your choices earlier on in the year.
 Many schools allow candidates to apply Early Action to multiple institutions.

 Stanford, however, is not one of these schools.
 Applicants who do not wish to apply to Stanford through the Regular Decision process are encouraged instead to apply as Restrictive Early Action.

 What Is Restrictive Early Action?
 Is it the Same as Single-Choice Early Action?

-Restrictive Early Action differs from regular Early Action, or “Single-Choice” Early Action, in that students who apply Restrictive Early Action to a school may not apply to any other private schools in the early rounds.
+Restrictive Early Action, otherwise known as Single-Choice Early Action, differs from regular Early Action in that students who apply Restrictive Early Action to a school may not apply to any other private schools in the early rounds.